SlenderStone/MessageHandler.Documentation/connectivity/signalr.md

 ## Sending messages

-Before you try send messages using SignalR, make sure you have created endpoint that has the appropriate authorizations!
+Before you try send messages using SignalR, make sure you have created an endpoint that has the appropriate authorizations!
+See [Endpoints](/documentation/connectivity/endpoints) for more details.

 To send a message to your channels using the signalr protocol, all you need to do is establish a hub connection with the correctly specified endpoint values.
 Then use the `push` method on the server side hub object (which is a part of our gateway).